SSahas/Sentiment-analysis-airline/README.md

 # Sentiment_analysis_airline

-- > This repository contains sentiment classification model , which takes text as input and outputs the implementation
+- > This repository contains sentiment classification model , which takes text as input and outputs the whether the statement is positive or negative comment.

 - > The app.py  is main file of webapp deployed on huggingface, uses streamlit framework as ui.